-Jamaica and its history is enriched with such vibrancy that it’s at the core of our inspiration to move forward as a nation.
+Jamaica history is enriched with such vibrancy that it’s at the core of our inspiration to move forward as a nation.
 Our history speaks to us of the experiences of hardships, prosperity, growth and the determination of a people.

 Howard Pyle summed this up succinctly in an article he wrote entitled “Jamaica New and Old” in Harper’s New Monthly Magazine in January 1890.

 “Jamaica, like many another of the West Indian Islands, is like a woman with a history.
 She has had her experiences and has lived her life rapidly.
 She has enjoyed a fever of prosperity founded upon those incalculable treasures poured into her lap by the old time buccaneer pirates.
 She has suffered earthquake, famine, pestilence, fire and death: and she has been the home of cruel merciless slavery, hardly second to that practised by the Spaniards themselves.

 Other countries have taken centuries to grow from their primitive life through the flower and fruit of prosperity into the seed time of picturesque decrepitude.
 Jamaica has lived through it all in a few years”.

 The original inhabitants of Jamaica are believed to be the Arawaks, also called Tainos, who came from South America 2,500 years ago and named the island Xaymaca, which meant the land of wood and water.